OasisLMF/OpenDataTransform/examples/demonstration/one-way-transformation/README.md

 mapping:
   options:
     input_format: A
-    output_format: C
+    output_format: B
 ```
-To convert to data format B, you would change this to 'output_format: B'
+To convert to data format C, you would change this to 'output_format: C', and the transformation will convert A -> B then B -> C in one run.

 Input file path is defined under 'extractor:' and output file path under 'loader:'.
 In this example, the input and outputs files are in the same folder as the config file, so only the file name is given:
 ```